Individuals and Families

-We make it easier to set up doctors’ appointments, see specialists, fill prescriptions and get your questions answered.
+We've made it easier to schedule doctors’ appointments, find a specialist, fill prescriptions and get your questions answered.

 Give you access to superior health care:

-We partner with top-rated hospitals and doctors throughout downstate New York, from Montauk to Manhattan and Staten Island to Westchester — including Long Island Jewish Medical Center, Lenox Hill, Maimonides and Montefiore.
+We've partnered with top-rated hospitals and doctors throughout downstate New York, from Montauk to Manhattan and Staten Island to Westchester — including LIJ Medical Center, Maimonides Medical Center and Montefiore Medical Center.

 † Based on a comparison between CareConnect offerings and publicly available rates for similar plans